Auropay/Payments-IOS-Sample-Application/README.md

 ### Demo Project Setup
 - Clone the repository through Xcode or Git Bash as per your use case.

-- Add `pod 'auropay-payments-sandbox'` in pod file and run `pod install` from Auropay Swift DemoApp or Auropay ObjC Demo directory.
+- Add `pod 'auropay-payments'` in pod file and run `pod install` from Auropay Swift DemoApp or Auropay ObjC Demo directory.

 - Open the sample project's xcworkspace of your prefered language Swift/Objective C in Xcode.